Defense attorney Mark Cogan gets his day in court and beats a speeding ticket

 Why?
 Bernstein failed to ask the officer a key question.
 What is the legal speed limit on McLoughlin?

-“We appealed and today we won,” Turnoy said.
+“We appealed and today we won,” Turney said.

 “The government has to prove its case,” Cogan said.
 “Justice prevailed.”

-Bernstein, a Portland, criminal defense attorneys when he is not representing Milwaukie, declined to comment of the decision.
+Bernstein, a Portland, criminal defense attorney when he is not representing Milwaukie, declined to comment of the decision.

 Cogan is no stranger to the Clackamas County Courthouse.
 He represented members of the Followers of Christ, an Oregon City faith-healing church, in three high-profile trials in recent years.